microsoft/VSProjectSystem/doc/automation/Finding_CPS_in_a_VS_project.md

         return context != null ? context.UnconfiguredProject : null;
     }

-#### To obtain the ConfiguredProject
+#### To obtain the `ConfiguredProject`

     UnconfiguredProject unconfiguredProject; // obtained from above
     var configuredProject = await unconfiguredProject.GetSuggestedConfiguredProjectAsync()

 #### Obtain CPS services

-The easiest way to obtain CPS services from an UnconfiguredProject or a ConfiguredProject instance is to use either of these interfaces' Services property, which provides access to the common CPS services for either of these scopes.
+The easiest way to obtain CPS services from an `UnconfiguredProject` or a `ConfiguredProject` instance is to use either of these interfaces' Services property, which provides access to the common CPS services for either of these scopes.

-If the service you want isn't exposed on the Services property directly, you can obtain arbitrary exports using the Services.ExportProvider property:
+If the service you want isn't exposed on the `Services` property directly, you can obtain arbitrary exports using the `Services.ExportProvider` property:

     ConfiguredProject cp;
     IOutputGroupsProvider ogp = cp.Services.ExportProvider.GetExportedValue<IOutputGroupsProvider>();

 To test for whether a given project is a WWA project

-Rather than using ProjectTypeGuid, please use the above method to detect CPS, then check the UnconfiguredProject.Capabilities property for the presence of the "Javascript" and "WindowsAppContainer" capabilities.
+Rather than using `ProjectTypeGuid`, please use the above method to detect CPS, then check the `UnconfiguredProject.Capabilities` property for the presence of the `Javascript` and `WindowsAppContainer` capabilities.